GaijinEntertainment/GaijinNetApp/AuthPurchSample/README.md

 userInfo->free();
 ```

-### Checking purchase
+### Check purchase

 Game items API methods are provided by `IYuplay2ItemProc` interface provided by `IYuplay2Session::item()`.

-It is better to check all game items with one query so we use `getMultiPurchasesCount` method.
+It is better to check all game items by one request so we use `getMultiPurchasesCount` method.
 It accepts array of item GUIDs and returns `IYuplay2ItemPurchases` object to check purchase count of each GUID.

 ```
+//GUIDs to check purchase count const char* guids[] = {
+  "CFAF36F2-4448-478E-BA0C-C0DC5C829BE1" //Gaijin.Net Developer item
+  //Add more GUIDs of your game items in this array
+};

+unsigned guidsCnt = sizeof(guids) / sizeof(guids[0]);

 IYuplay2ItemPurchases* purch = NULL;
 res = yuplay2->item()->getMultiPurchasesCountSync(guids, guidsCnt, &purch);